Aeris111/CS_song/README.md

 All files are in the Tab-separated values (TSV) format.
 - Some columns exist in more than one file.
 - Most values stored in our files are calculated programmatically by specific codes, you can find these codes in this Google Sheet link for references: https://docs.google.com/spreadsheets/d/1y_eLNm7-UIKgZxkuh_jCYRUEbTs9os2CQSA62DQrIh4/edit?usp=sharing
+    > ⚠️ It takes some times for loading all values.

 ### __data/sheet1.tsv__